José Miguel Noguera: Career in Mexico

 "Noguerita", the affectionate name given to him by the Mexicans, played in Mexico from 1943 until 1948.

 Velez toured Mexico, Chile and El Salvador in 1940 with a very successful campaign.
 They lost only 2 of the 10 games played.
 Noguera was one of the outstanding players of the tour.

 The Mexican fans loved Noguera's dribbling abilities and the press dubbed him the juggler.
-The newspapers published a cartoon of him flying as if he had wings with many legs and several soccer balls.
+The newspapers published a cartoon of him flying as if he had wings with many legs and several footballs.

 José M. Noguera was given Mexican citizenship upon his arrival in Mexico for the 1943 season.

-His great performance in the 1940 Velez tour resulted in the Asturias F.C. team purchasing his contract to participate in the first Mexican Professional Soccer tournament.
+His great performance in the 1940 Velez tour resulted in the Asturias F.C. team purchasing his contract to participate in the first Mexican Professional football tournament.

-Club Atletico Asturias won that first championship in 1943 by beating Real Club España 4-1, which had Isidro Langara on the team and for the following season acquired the services of José Manuel Moreno.
+Club Atletico Asturias won that first championship in 1943 by beating Real Club España 4–1, which had Isidro Langara on the team and for the following season acquired the services of José Manuel Moreno.

 José M. Noguera was considered the brains and soul of the Asturias forward line.
-Asturias had eleven foreign players on the 1943 team, seven of them Argentines, a record in Mexican soccer.
+Asturias had eleven foreign players on the 1943 team, seven of them Argentines, a record in Mexican football.

 The center forward was Roberto Aballay who along with Isidro Langara still hold the record for most goals scored in a season, 40 goals each.
 Once in Mexico, Noguera was the ambassador for Argentine players and served as an intermediary, signing a great number of Argentine players without any type of monetary compensation.